-Longtime Delta Medallion elites are used to getting complimentary access to the extra legroom seating at the front of the main cabin, but Delta starting implementing changes to its extra legroom seating in 2014, when it re-branded what was previously Economy Comfort to Delta Comfort+.
+Longtime Delta Medallion elites are used to getting complimentary access to the extra legroom seating at the front of the main cabin.
+However, Delta starting implementing changes to its extra legroom seating in 2014.
+Delta re-branded what was previously Economy Comfort to Delta Comfort+.

 In May 2016, Delta started selling Comfort+ as separate fare class and treating it as a separate cabin.
 Complimentary booze and upgraded snack baskets followed.

 The most relevant change: Delta Medallions can no longer simply select Comfort+ seats on the seat map.
 Instead, “upgrades” to Comfort+ are now processed the same way as first class.